mattbatman/biblical/src/content/post/ezra.md

 publishDate: "24 May 2025"
 pageType: "bibleChapter"
 tags: ["Babylong", "Persia", "Jerusalem", "Passover"]
-people: ["Cyrus king of Persia", "Darius"]
+people: ["Cyrus king of Persia", "Darius", "Artaxerxes"]
 outline: [
   {
     text: "Cyrus king of Persia allows the captives from Babylon to return to Jerusalem.",